-- · invest its capital to generate an appropriate level of return; - · maintain sufficient solvency cover; - support other Beazley group businesses; and - · pay dividends to its shareholder.
+- invest its capital to generate an appropriate level of return; - · maintain sufficient solvency cover; - · support other Beazley group businesses; and - · pay dividends to its shareholder.

-Whilst not formalised, the company retains a significant amount of the group capital and pays dividends to support the payment of the group dividend.
+Whilst not formalised, the company holds a significant amount of the group capital.
 Since inception the company has always been well capitalised and the capital base has grown with earnings from the reinsurance contract with Beazley Underwriting Limited (BUL).
 The amount of dividend paid is determined by the solvency of the company and the requirements of the group.
-The group generally pays a dividend twice a year in February and August.
+The group generally pays a dividend twice a year in March and August.